25 Healthy, Kid-Friendly Snacks That Won’t Pack on the Pounds

 - Try stuffing a whole grain pita with ricotta cheese, Granny Smith apple slices and a dash of cinnamon.
 Yum!

 - Top low-fat yogurt or Greek yogurt with your favorite cereal or low fat granola and some blueberries or berries of your choice.
+You can even make your own parfait!

 - Top a whole-grain waffle with low-fat yogurt and sliced peaches or pears.